nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

 	├── input               # Location of some input files ├──  TP0a1.00           # Location of "Reference experiment"
 	├──  TP5a0.06           # Location of "Reference experiment for TOPAZ5 system"
-	└──  NMOa0.08           # Location of "Reference experiment for nesting from NEMO 				# for TOPAZ5 system"
+	└──  NMOa0.08           # Location of "Reference experiment for nesting from NEMO" 				# for TOPAZ5 system"

-We aim to produce nesting archive [ab] files for HYCOM-CICE region (here TP5a0.06 as inner model) from the NEMO global data as outer model (i.e. NMOa0.08).
+We aim to produce nesting archive [ab] files for TOPAZ5 region (here TP5a0.06 as inner model region) from the NEMO global data as outer model (i.e. NMOa0.08 directory).
-Therefore your working directory should contain two folder: Target (inner model) region folder TPa0.06; and Source (outer model) region folder NMOa0.08.
-All processing programs to produce the target archive files are run in the (source) region folder of NMOa.08.
+Therefore your working directory (e.g. in Sisu: /wrk/pr2nXXXX/NERSC-HYCOM-CICE) should contain two folders: Target (inner model) directory, TPa0.06; and Source (outer model) directory, NMOa0.08.
+All processing programs to produce the target archive data files are issued from the (source) region directory, i.e. NMOa.08.

-The following illustrates how these two directories are usually organised
+The following illustrates how these two directories are organised in the presence of nesting.

 ## (1) before starting nesting procedure

     └── NMOa0.08             # Region directory for NEMO files
-        └── bin.             # Link to bin utility folder (this directory should be in region directory) └── expt_01.0        # Experiment directory
+        └── bin             # Link to bin utility folder (this directory should be in the region directory) └── expt_01.0        # Experiment directory
-        └── topo             # topography and grid directory └── REGION.src       # creation configuration file
+        └── topo             # topography and grid directory └── REGION.src       # region configuration file
 Topo subdirectory in NMOa0.08 includes NEMO grid and bathymetry data files in [ab] format.

     └── TP5a0.06             # Region directory for TOPAZ5 region
         └── bin              # Link to bin utility folder including all required python codes and scripts (this directory should be in region directory)
         └── expt_01.0        # Experiment directory
-        └── topo             # topography and grid directory └── REGION.src       # creation configuration file
+        └── topo             # topography and grid directory └── REGION.src       # region configuration file

 ## (2) after applying nesting